RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

     - [ ] verify once more that ARAX is still working properly, even with the self-hosted new-KG2c-version PloverDB service turned off

 #### 7. Roll-out to ITRB TEST
-- [ ] Merge `master` to `itrb-test`.
+- [ ] In GitHub, merge `master` to `itrb-test`.
+Record this issue number in the merge message.
 - [ ] Via a message in the `#devops-teamexpanderagent` channel in the `NCATSTranslator` Slack workspace, put in a request to `@Sarah Stemann` to open a ticket to re-deploy ARAX, RTX-KG2, and PloverDB to ITRB test
-- [ ] Track roll-out to ensure that the build and deployment succeeded
-- [ ] Test out the updated services in ITRB test to verify they are working correctly
+- [ ] Monitor the `#devops-teamexpanderagent` channel to follow (i.e., to see if there are any errors reported by ITRB) the roll-out of the updated services in ITRB test
+- [ ] Check proper functioning of `kg2cploverdb.test.transltr.io`
+- [ ] Check proper functioning of `kg2.test.transltr.io` (look at messages log `debug` mesages to verify that it is indeed querying `kg2cploverdb.test.transltr.io`)
+- [ ] Check proper functioning of `arax.test.transltr.io` (look at messages log `debug` mesages to verify that ARAX-Expand is indeed querying `kg2.test.transltr.io`)

 #### 8. Roll-out to ITRB PRODUCTION
-- [ ] Merge `master` to `production`
+- [ ] In GitHub, merge `master` to `production`.
+Record this issue number in the merge message.
-- [ ] Put in request to Sarah Stemann to open a ticket to re-deploy ARAX, RTX-KG2, and PloverDB to ITRB production
+- [ ] Via a message in the `#devops-teamexpanderagent` channel in the `NCATSTranslator` Slack workspace, put in a request to `@Sarah Stemann` to open a ticket to re-deploy ARAX, RTX-KG2, and PloverDB to ITRB production
-- [ ] Track roll-out to ensure that the build and deployment succeeded
-- [ ] Test out the updated services in ITRB test to verify they are working correctly
+- [ ] Monitor the `#devops-teamexpanderagent` channel to follow (i.e., to see if there are any errors reported by ITRB) the roll-out of the updated services in ITRB production (this could take several days, as there is a formal approval process for deployments to ITRB production)
+- [ ] Check proper functioning of `kg2cploverdb.transltr.io`
+- [ ] Check proper functioning of `kg2.transltr.io` (look at messages log `debug` mesages to verify that it is indeed querying `kg2cploverdb.transltr.io`)
+- [ ] Check proper functioning of `arax.transltr.io` (look at messages log `debug` mesages to verify that ARAX-Expand is indeed querying `kg2.transltr.io`)

 #### Example ssh config for setting up login into `arax.ncats.io`:
 ```